 User forgets the password

-If a user with a FileVault encrypted system forgets the log in password, that user can log in to the recovery portal using the SAML authentication that you configured in the Recovery Portal tab.
+If a user with a FileVault encrypted system forgets the password to sign in, that user can sign in to the recovery portal using the SAML authentication that you configured in the Recovery Portal tab.
 You can provide the URL for the recovery portal to users or have them contact the helpdesk directly.

 In the recovery portal, the user enters the serial number printed on the bottom of their computer for their Recovery ID, selects the recovery key ID from the autocomplete results, and clicks Get Recovery Key.
 The user can use this recovery key to unlock the drive.

-After the drive is unlocked, the user is prompted to create a new password at the next log in.
+After the drive is unlocked, the user is prompted to create a new password the next time the user signs in.

 If the FileVault policy uses an Institutional Recovery Key, users must start from the macOS Recovery OS (hold Command-R while booting) to enter the recovery key.
-See macOS: Set a FileVault recovery key for computers in your institution for details.
+For more information, see Apple Documentation: How to use institutional recovery keys with Intel-based Macs.

 Two steps are required to remove FileVault encryption from an endpoint: